jhelsas/sphalerite/Medium-publication/How to reason about numerical code optimization on modern processors - Part 1  The big picture.md

 ## Analyzing the Gains:

 ​	So, for all this trouble, what performance gain do we get?
-For the same calculation that took around **180 seconds**  in the naive implementation, this version takes only around **3.5 seconds** to arrive at the same result, representing a $53\times$!
+For the same calculation that took around **180 seconds**  in the naive implementation, this version takes only around **3.5 seconds** to arrive at the same result, representing an over $ 50\times$ speedup!

 ​	The back of envelope calculation goes like this: Supposing each box has an equal number of particles, there are:
 $$